What is a dark empath?

-For Dr. Durvasula, the term "dark empath" itself doesn't sit well, largely because of its use of the word "empath."
+For Dr. Durvasula, the term "dark empath" itself doesn't sit well in describing its potential for emotional destruction, largely because of its use of the word "empath."
 By her definition, genuine empathy must have an intrinsic emotional and prosocial element.
 For example, it would mean that hearing someone else's pain makes you want to help them, and hearing someone's joy makes you want to support them.
-And no matter what, this empathy is void of malevolence.
-Such is not the case, though, with the empathy associated with with dark empaths.
+This empathy is void of malevolence.
+Such is not the case, though, with the empathetic quality associated with dark empaths.
 What these folks seem to experience is more so cognitive empathy, or being able to understand someone's emotional state, but not necessarily connecting to it in a way that propels an emotional, prosocial output.

 So since the general consensus is that dark empaths are bad news, how can we spot them in order to take note and steer clear?
 Well, when researchers surveyed 991 participants and measured their traits using the Big Five model of personality traits, they found dark empaths to be more extroverted, agreeable, and neurotic than their companions in the dark triad.
 Based on these data points, it's not hard to see how they'd relate to others more than your garden variety self-absorbed narcissist.

 The tradeoff is that dark empaths were found to have higher degrees of malicious humor, a term that refers to laughing at someone (and often groups) you think is beneath you.
 Dr. Hafeez adds that a dark empath’s biting humor and sarcastic commentary are indirect ways they affect, bully, and belittle others.